phoenisis/bones-swiftui/README.md

 > 🚨 This current version of Bones is still in development.
 It is not yet ready for production use.

 <h1 align="center">🦴 Bones iOS</h1>
-<p align="center">Squadeasy Design System libraries for iOS applications</p>
+<p align="center">Design System libraries for iOS applications</p>

 ## 🌐 Introduction
 Bones Design System is the framework that helps our ecosystem design and develop consistent, high-quality experiences.
-It consists of rules, principles, and guidelines used to design and develop the Squadeasy ecosystem.
+It consists of rules, principles, and guidelines likes used to design the Squadeasy interface.

 To help developers avoid any design mistakes, we prefix all our design system elements with the `bones` keyword.
 We also prefer to scope any type into a `bones` namespace enum.